nemosminer/NemosMiner/README.md

 *****
 instructions:

-edit startpoolname.bat
+Run NemosMiner With ConfigFile.bat (Not the .ps1)

-1.change BTC address to yours
+1.Hit the Config tab

-2.select how many gpu's you have eg: (1gpu dstm 0 cc 0) (2gpu dstm 0 1 cc 0,1) (6gpu dstm 0 1 2 3 4 5 cc 0,1,2,3,4,5)
+2.Set your config carefully

-3.remove any algos you do not want to mine
+3.Select your pools and hit load defaults button.
+(Remove any algos you do not want to mine)

-4.save & run startpoolname.bat
+4.Close and run NemosMiner so it loads your changes properly

-note. instruction number 1 : is different for miningpoolhub, you need to change user name and worker name
+5.Hit "Start" if Autostart not selected.

-there is a 5minute per day fee (0.3%) that can be changed to minimum 1minute per day by changing -Donate 5 to -Doante 1
+6.there is a 5 minutes per day fee (0.3%), that can be changed in the config (Minimum is 1 - 0 is Random 0 to 5).

 If you have Windows 7, 8, or 8.1, please update PowerShell: https://www.microsoft.com/en-us/download/details.aspx?id=50395